-Pier 15
+Pier 15 and Adjacent Channels

-As described below, a Phase 1A will analyze the potential for riverbottom remains to exist in the in-water areas that would be affected by the proposed project, including Pier 15.
-Potential riverbottom deposits would have been disturbed by the relatively closely-spaced piles driven for the former Pier 15 structure.
+As described below, a Phase 1A will analyze the potential for riverbottom remains or sunken vessels to exist in the in-water areas that would be affected by the proposed project, including Pier 15 and its adjacent channels.
+Potential riverbottom deposits (including sunken vessels) would have been disturbed by the relatively closely-spaced piles driven for the former Pier 15 structure.

-New Market Building and New Market Pier
+New Market Building, New Market Building Pier. and Proposed Marina

-An irregularly shaped section of Marginal Street adjacent to the New Market Pier is included in this segment.
+An irregularly shaped section of Marginal Street adjacent to the New Market Building pier is included in this segment.
 Prior to post-1900 filling operations, this section of the streetbed had not been completely filled to the bulkhead.
 Current and historical utilities at the filled locations of former Piers 24 and 25, as well as the construction of subsequent piers and channels, would have impacted the remains of these former piers.
-Potential riverbottom deposits would have been disturbed by the relatively closely-spaced piles driven for the New Market Pier.
+Potential riverbottom deposits (including sunken vessels) would have been disturbed by the relatively closely-spaced piles driven for the New Market Building pier.